informaticslab/jupiter/README.md

 * JQuery 1.10.2 compatible browser (Internet Explorer 8+, Firefox, Opera, Chrome)
 * Node.js
 * Neo4j
-* CassMongo
+* Mongodb

 ## Roadmap
-* Active development, 1 week iterations
+* Active development, 2 week iterations

 ## Contributing
 Anyone is encouraged to contribute to the project by [forking](https://help.github.com/articles/fork-a-repo) and submitting a pull request.
 (If you are new to GitHub, you might start with a [basic tutorial](https://help.github.com/articles/set-up-git).)